GrahamDumpleton/grahamdumpleton.me/README.md

 # Graham Dumpleton's Blog

 A modern static blog site for Graham Dumpleton, originally migrated from the Blogger site at [blog.dscpl.com.au](http://blog.dscpl.com.au).
-The site is built and managed using [Eleventy (11ty)](https://www.11ty.dev/) for fast, static site generation.
+The site is built and managed using [Eleventy (11ty)](https://www.11ty.dev/) for fast, static site generation and is hosted at [https://grahamdumpleton.me](https://grahamdumpleton.me).

 ## About This Site